Categories

 As featured in JP Election Brief: Alabama dollars to Washington lawsuits (and more!) on October 4, 2012.

-The Board of Commissioners on Grievances and Discipline of the Supreme Court of Ohio has recommended that judicial candidate Colleen O'Toole be fined $1,000 for using misleading information during her campaign.
-The Board found that O'Toole violated the code of conduct by giving the impression that she is a current judge on the court.
+The Board of Commissioners on Grievances and Discipline of the Supreme Court of Ohio has recommended that judicial candidate Colleen O'Toole be fined $1,000, stating that her campaign used misleading information.
+The Board concluded that O'Toole violated the code of conduct by giving the impression that she is a current judge on the court.
 The candidate's campaign badge was also found to be in violation.
 The badge reads: “Colleen Mary O’Toole Judge 11th District Court of Appeals.”
-The Board said the badge was misleading because it implied that O'Toole was an incumbent.[5]
+The Board said the badge was misleading because it could imply that O'Toole was an incumbent.[5]

-O'Toole defended herself, arguing that judicial candidates and judges do not give up their right to free speech.
-She stated,
+O'Toole responded that judicial candidates and judges do not give up their right to free speech.
+She said,

 I have to pay the price for standing up for my constitutional rights.[5][4]